July 1936 coup d'état in Granada

 The July 1936 coup d'état in Granada against the government of the Spanish Republic, which started the Civil War, managed to triumph in Granada and take control of the city.

 On July 20, at five o'clock in the afternoon, the garrison of Granada revolted against the Government.
 On the 17th, the coup plotters of the African Army had seized the Spanish protectorate of Morocco, and on the 18th the conspirators led by General Gonzalo Queipo de Llano had risen in Seville, and also in Cordoba.
-The military commander of Granada, general Miguel Campins, was forced to sign the war proclamation, while the right-wing troops and militias managed to quickly take control of the city center.
+The military commander of Granada, general Miguel Campins, was forced to sign the war proclamation, while the Nationalist troops and militias managed to quickly take control of the city center.
 The civil governor César Torres Martínez and the local commander of the Civil Guard, as well as the mayor of the city and the president of the deputation, were arrested.
 The rebels also managed to occupy the Armilla Airbase and other strategic points.

-The workers and those loyal to the Republic, despite being poorly armed and disorganized, made themselves strong in the Albaicín neighborhood.
+The government loyalists, despite being poorly armed and disorganized, made themselves strong in the Albaicín neighborhood.
 The rebels brought artillery and after several days of heavy fighting managed to conquer it.
 At the fall of the Albaicín, all of Granada was under the control of the rebels.

-During this fighting the rebels arrested and in many cases executed any resisters or suspected resisters.
+During this fighting the rebels arrested and in many cases executed any republicans or suspected republicans.
 It is not known how many people were executed.
-After the conquest of Granada, a strong repression against the left and the republicans was launched.
+After the conquest of Granada, a strong repression against supporters of the Republic was launched.
 It is estimated that 5,000 people were executed during the conflict.